SentioProberDev/Examples-Python/README.md

 ### [commands_direct_send.py](https://github.com/SentioProberDev/Examples-Python/blob/master/commands_direct_send.py)
 Direct sending of low level remote commands via TCP/IP or GPIB (ADLINK)

-## Instructions
-1.)
-Download or clone the SentioProberControlSamples repository

-2.)
-Download the latest version of the [Python bindings for SENTIO](https://github.com/SentioProberDev/SentioProberControl/releases/)
-* Open the Assets Combobox and download the \*.tar.gz archive (i.e. sentio_prober_control-3.5.2.tar.gz)

-3.)
-Install the SentioProberControl python bindings for SENTIO probe stations You can install the package with pip from a terminal by typing the following command:

 ```python -m pip install --user sentio-prober-control-3.5.2.tar.gz```